 Petrel Research & Strategy

-Sara holds a Ph.D. in Sociology from the University of North Carolina at Chapel Hill, where she trained in the tradition of organizations, work, and the life course.
-The questions that mattered most to her — why some people navigate education and career pathways with ease while others hit dead end after dead end — drew her toward applied research, where she could explore how to build better pathways and put findings directly in the hands of the practitioners and communities serving learners.
+Sara Haviland holds a Ph.D. in Sociology from the University of North Carolina at Chapel Hill, where she trained in the tradition of organizations, work, and the life course.
+The questions that shaped her research — why some people navigate education and career pathways with relative ease while others encounter dead end after dead end — drew her toward applied work, where findings could move directly into the hands of the practitioners and communities building better systems.
+Two decades of research have deepened her conviction that rigorous, honest inquiry is the most durable foundation for meaningful change, and sharpened her understanding of how much collaboration, method, and institutional knowledge it takes to build pathways that hold.

 Applied across community colleges, state systems, federal agencies, employer and education technology partners.